nj142/cee506_class_project/README.md

 	1. CD to your working directory

-	2. Type "git co -b feature/your-new-branch-name" to create a new branch on your local repository
+	2. Type "git checkout -b feature/your-new-branch-name" to create a new branch on your local repository

 	3. Type "git push -u origin feature/your-new-branch-name" to update the remote repository with a copy of your new branch